Buying a Car in Indonesia

 This page is generously sponsored by Carmudi Indonesia.

 A wide range of cars brands are available on the Indonesian market.
 However, the models of these brands are generally limited to 4-door sedans or van-type vehicles.
 Because most car owners use drivers, 2-door sport cars are uncommon and are not in high demand.

 In Indonesia, according to the regulations, the engine size of a car may not exceed 3,000 CCs.
-Cars exceeding this engine size are occasionally imported under special conditions (i.e., on request of a diplomat or for special government functions), however the legal documents of these cars are not necessarily complete after they have been released from the original importers possession.
+Cars exceeding this engine size are occasionally imported under special conditions (i.e., on request of a diplomat or for special government functions), however the legal documents of these cars may not be complete after they have been released from the original importers possession due to the special provisions for their import.
 Smuggling of luxury cars also occurs.
 Needless to say, the documents for these smuggled vehicles are not complete.
 Therefore, be aware that if you purchase a 3,000 CC car, it may be difficult to resell and may in fact be confiscated by the authorities.

 Ranking diplomats are eligible to import luxury cars through their embassy offices.
-Some diplomats use this facility to import a luxury car, sell it to an Indonesian and then they drive a local car.
-All for a nice profit!
-Be cautious about buying one of these cars as all kinds of paperwork hassles could ensue.
+We have heard stories where diplomats use this facility to import a luxury car, sell it to an Indonesian and then they drive a local car.
+Be cautious about buying one of these cars as paperwork hassles could definitely be a result.